Polydile/Components-legacy/docs/components/dile-app-drawer.md

 ----------------|-------------|---------
---dile-app-drawer-content-height | Height of the menu | auto (or 100vh on "letf" direction) --dile-app-drawer-content-width | Width of the menu | 100vw (or auto on "left" direction) --dile-app-drawer-background-color | Background color menu layer | #ddd --dile-app-drawer-z-index | z-index menu layer | 10001 --dile-app-drawer-closed-top | Drawer content top position in closed state | -100vh (or 0 on "left" direction) --dile-app-drawer-closed-left | Drawer content left position in closed state | 0 (or -100vw on "left" direction)
+--dile-app-drawer-content-height | Height of the menu | auto (or 100vh on "letf" direction) --dile-app-drawer-content-width | Width of the menu | 100vw (or auto on "left" direction) --dile-primary-light-color | Background color menu layer | #ddd --dile-app-drawer-z-index | z-index menu layer | 10001 --dile-app-drawer-closed-top | Drawer content top position in closed state | -100vh (or 0 on "left" direction) --dile-app-drawer-closed-left | Drawer content left position in closed state | 0 (or -100vw on "left" direction)